helmfile/helmfile/docs/cli.md

 `helmfile doctor` runs `helmfile diff` and asks an OpenAI-compatible LLM to summarize the changes and flag risks (such as data loss, security exposure, breaking changes, downtime, performance, and best-practice issues).

-**When no LLM is configured, `doctor` is equivalent to `helmfile diff` with one
-exception: `--show-secrets` is ignored (always forced off)** — same flags, same output, same exit codes.
+**When no LLM is configured, `doctor` falls back to running `helmfile diff`** with `--show-secrets` forced off.
+Most diff flags are accepted for compatibility, but note two differences: `--output` is reserved for the doctor report format (use `--diff-output` for helm-diff's plugin output format), and `--show-secrets` is silently ignored (secrets are always redacted).
 This makes it safe to swap into existing CI jobs: the worst case is you get the same diff output you already had.

 #### Configuration